 - Market stall traders were not allowed to use plastic bags.

-- The production office used 95% less laminating pouches with a strong emphasis on reuse of signs, cataloging all we had and reusing them.
+- The production office used almost no laminating pouches, cataloging all we had from previous years and reusing them.

 - The production offices avoided buying plastic stationery, opting for wooden items like clipboards, both sustainable and recyclable.